konradsopala/devrel-notebook/Open-Source/OSS.md

   - **Maintainers**: Contributors who are responsible for driving the vision and managing the organizational aspects of the project.
 (They may also be authors or owners of the project.)
   - **Contributors**: Everyone who has contributed something back to the project.
   - **Community Members**: People who use the project.
 They might be active in conversations or express their opinion on the project’s direction.

+### WelcomingCommunity

+- Make it easy for someone to use your project
+- Clearly explain how to contribute
+- When someone new lands on your project, thank them for their interest!
+- Be responsive
+- Be open-minded about the types of contributions you’ll accept
+- Treat your README as a constitution

 ### Documentation